When Does Fair Use Become Plagiarism?

 Copyright litigation against infringement of a copyright holder’s exclusive rights is a complex, combative, and extremely lucrative area of legal work.
 The prevalence of cases and case studies on the web has resulted in considerable confusion over the terms plagiarism and fair use.
 How often have students defended including a short paragraph of unattributed text as “inadvertent plagiarism” because they thought the act constituted fair use of the material?

-We can only hope that the lack of developed academic skills on this issue is addressed prior to undergraduate studies, but in the likely event that it doesn’t, it falls to professors and research supervisors to ensure that rules of appropriate attribution are given the attention they deserve.
+We can only hope that the lack of developed academic skills on this issue is addressed prior to undergraduate studies.
+In the likely event that it doesn’t, it falls to professors and research supervisors to ensure that rules of appropriate attribution and proper use of plagiarism detectors are given the attention they deserve.

 Rate this article